 Saab's successor to the Viggen is a lot less unorthodox in appearance than previous models.
 The single engine fighter has a canard configuration with relatively large canards directly in front of the delta wings.
-The rounded rectangular air intakes are just in front, and below the canopy.
-The Gripen has a two wheel nose gear; the gear door is perpendicular to the air flow.
-Single wheel main gears retract in the fuselage.
+The rectangular air intakes with two rounded corners are just in front, and below the canopy.
+The Gripen has a nose gear door is perpendicular to the air flow.
+Single wheel main gears retract in the fuselage or wing roots.
 The vertical stabiliser is much like that on the Viggen: nearly triangular and with a slightly forward swept trailing edge.
 Below, and in front of the exhaust, are air brakes on both sides of the fuselage.

-How to recognise the different versions of the Saab Gripen will be added later.
+To recognise the different versions of the Saab Gripen you have to look at

 Confusion possible with